mzelling/repliclust/README.md

 **repliclust** is a Python package for generating synthetic data sets with clusters.

-The package is based on data set archetypes, high-level geometric blueprints that allow you to sample many data sets with the same overall geometric structure; **repliclust** builds upon SciPy and NumPy and is meant to complement scikit-learn.
+The package is based on data set *archetypes*, high-level geometric blueprints that allow you to sample many data sets with the same overall geometric structure; **repliclust** builds upon SciPy and NumPy and is meant to complement scikit-learn.